LunaSare/datelifeMS1/review.md

 **This is a good point.
 We are aware of this issue, and we think that any biological software is subject to this potential problem.
 For example, if someone generates bad DNA sequences, no matter how good the aligner software they use is, they will end up with a really bad alignment and subsequently a very bad phylogeny.**

 **We agree that users of all biological software should keep in mind that the results they get are only as good as the data they provide, and that they should implement some quality control.
-We mention this in the abstract and 3rd paragraph of discussion.**
+We mention this in the abstract and 3rd paragraph of discussion L456 (manuscript-differences.pdf).**

 ***
 > A separate but related point that I would also like to see discussed is that synthesizing services such as DL and OTOL seem capable of ending up in loops where bad trees with bad calibration points provide the skeleton for further bad trees based on the former - with their own seemingly well-supported but in fact dodgy secondary calibrations.
 Is that a risk?
 What can be done about it?

 **Thanks for mentioning this.
 We think DateLife actually helps preventing this issue.
 As shown in Figure 5, DateLife allows to compare all age data available for a group, and users can immediately identify chronograms that are outliers, and explore whether it is related to an artifact of the chronogram or something else about the data or methodology used to generate that chronogram.
-Users can then choose to drop those calibrations from the final analysis.**
+Users can then choose to drop those calibrations from the final analysis.
+We mention this in several points of the disucssion.**

-**We agree that it is a responsibility of the users to check the trees and chonograms before using them as secondary calibrations, in the same way researchers curate fossils to use as primary calibration points.**
+**Generaly, it is a responsibility of the users to check the trees and chonograms before using them as secondary calibrations, in the same way researchers curate fossils to use as primary calibration points.**

 ***
 > Also related: will we gradually start developing a body of literature with trees where the root always just happens to be ±10% older than the oldest nodes?
 Might that be bad?

 **The Associate Editor also pointed this out, and we agree that this feature of DateLife is not ideal, so we corrected it and address it in the code and in the manuscript.
 First, adding the 10% is too arbitrary.
 If there is more than one age data point, the function now adds one standard deviation unit of the mean of published ages to the maximum age value, and uses that as the root age.
-Second, the function now returns a conspicuous warning message when the root is not based on published data to make sure that users are aware of the fact (L196-201).**
+Second, the function now returns a conspicuous warning message when the root is not based on published data to make sure that users are aware of the fact (L266 manuscript-differences.pdf).**

 **We want to highlight that the main goal of DateLife is to provide a single chronogram that can quickly show at a glance the distribution of node ages based on published data, so we want our program to be able to return a chronogram if there is at least one age data point available from the literature.
 Unfortunately, as you pointed out, when the root age is absent, it is not possible to return any dated tree.**
 **In the absence of that information, and to be able to automatize the algorithm, the only option available to us is to randomly chose an age that will allow to generate a chronogram using the real data that is available.**